-It should get plenty of sunlight, especially during the summer when the plant tends to grow more.
+It should get plenty of sunlight (full sun), especially during the summer when the plant tends to grow more.
 In the winter, sunlight is less essential.
-However, the plant still requires at least partial direct sun.
+However, the plant still requires at least some partial sun.

 How Do You Water And Feed Beharensis?

 Watering this plant is not a common task.
 Like most succulents, the Kalanchoe beharensis is drought tolerant and should be allowed to dry out between waterings.

 During the winter, you rarely need to water the plant.
 You need to add just enough water for the soil to stay slightly moist.

 Fertilizer is recommended.
 However, it isn’t required if the plant receives optimal sunlight and adequate water.

 If you do decide to add fertilizer, add it in the spring and summer.